 - up-market clubs where the high class and well-off in Bucharest goes for a glamorous night out

-- sky bars with amazing views or hidden gardens far from the bustling city
+- rooftop bars with amazing views or hidden gardens far from the bustling city

 One thing all these places have in common?
 Amazing music.
 Whether it’s background music, a playlist or DJ at work, it’s usually a combination of music genres, mainstream popular songs on the radio mixed with last season’s hits or lesser known artists, foreign and local ones.
-When the partying starts (after 23:00) only one rule applies: music to dance the night away!
+When the partying starts (usually after 23:00) only one rule applies: find the music to dance the night away!

 As for the ladies, folk wisdom says that even when going to the local grocery store prince charming may be waiting - so they should always look at their best!
 On top of this, Romanian women are blessed with natural beauty, have very high self-esteem and invest a lot of effort (and money!) into looking at their best and wearing the latest fashion.
 So this means you’ll be seeing beautiful Romanian ladies whenever going out by day, and especially by night!

-Lastly, the culture of going out is special here in Romania: it’s not just something we do on occasions like going to the theater or that we enjoy like riding a bike.
+Lastly, the Romanian culture of going out is special here: it’s not just something we do on occasions like going to the theater or that we enjoy like riding a bike.
 It’s an important part of our daily and social lives: much like the French or Italians, our Latin blood makes us want to spend hours over coffee, drinks and dinner, chatting about everything and nothing, as long as we’re with friends and having a good time in a cool place.